- Shinjuku City Official Website > Foreign Language Top Page > Insurance, Health Maintenance and Welfare > Enrollment in National Health Insurance

 ●How to Pay the National Health Insurance Premium

-Section in charge: Collection Section, Medical Insurance and Pension Division
+Section in charge: Payment Promotion Section, Medical Insurance and Pension Division

 Insurance premiums can be paid by using the invoice, by direct debit from your financial account, or by deduction from your pension.
 If you pay premiums by using the invoice or by direct debit, the total amount owed for the entire year will be broken down into ten installments, from June through March of the following year, and will need to be paid by the end of each month.

-If the head of the household is a pension recipient and fulfills the designated requirements, premiums will be deducted from the pension in the months the pension is paid (i.e., six times a year); this excludes those who pay by direct debit.
+If the head of the household is a National Health Insurance member and pension recipient and fulfills the designated requirements, premiums will be deducted from the pension in the months the pension is paid (i.e., six times a year); this excludes those who pay by direct debit.
 If you have questions about deducting premiums from your pension, please ask the National Health Insurance Eligibility Section.

 ●Health Insurance Premium Payment Consultation

-Section in charge: Payment Consultation Section, Medical Insurance and Pension Division
+Section in charge: Payment Promotion Section, Medical Insurance and Pension Division

 As a rule, if you are behind in paying your National Health Insurance premiums, you must pay any overdue premiums in one lump sum.
 However, please take advantage of our consultation services if payment is difficult due to special circumstances.